homeymusic/mami.codi.R/README.md

 estimates of the period of a complex signal is made from components.

-MaMi.CoDi uses the Stern-Brocot tree to find rational fractions for the ratios within a given precision.
-How do we find the best precision values?
-For the MaMi.CoDi model we ran thousands of computations with various precision values and compared the predictions with results from six of the large-scale behavioral experiments.
+MaMi.CoDi uses the Stern-Brocot tree to find rational fractions for the ratios within a given variance.
+How do we find the best variance values?
+For the MaMi.CoDi model we ran thousands of computations with various variance values and compared the predictions with results from six of the large-scale behavioral experiments.

-Because the spatial signal and the temporal signal have different origins we initially did a two-dimensional precision search.
-However the closest fits to the behavioral data came from spatial and precision values being the same.
+Because the spatial signal and the temporal signal have different origins we initially did a two-dimensional variance search.
+However the closest fits to the behavioral data came from spatial and variance values being the same.
 Insofar as this model represents processing in the auditory cortex, it would seem that estimating the cyclicity of the two signals happens higher up in the auditoray system after the spatial